oneapi-src/SYCLomatic/clang/runtime/dpct-rt/include/README.md

 some code
 // DPCT_LABEL_END
 ```

+Note: If a feature has a parent feature, the parent feature should be added into dependency list.

 ## 3 predefined feature name
 For header file including dependency, please use predefined feature name: